-- 2.1.1.
-Designation of teams: The team mentioned first in the schedule printed in the programme is designated as the Home Team.
-Their opponents are designated as the Visiting Team. - 2.1.2.
-Line-Up procedure: The line-ups must be submitted electronically in accordance with the details below.
-Each captain will receive an access password which will enable him to enter the line-up for his team, at a place designated by the Director of Operations.
+2.1.1.
+Designation of teams:

+The team mentioned first in the schedule printed in the programme is designated as the Home Team.
+Their opponents are designated as the Visiting Team.

+2.1.2.
+Line-Up procedure:

+The line-ups must be submitted electronically.
+Both captains submit their line up without knowing the line-up of their opponents.
 Line-ups for each match will be displayed on the display screens designated for this, after both teams have submitted their line-ups.
-Failure of a captain to submit his line-up in a timely fashion shall result in fines.

-In all series, the line-ups for both teams must be submitted no later than 15 minutes after the end of the previous round; teams will not know the line-ups of their opponents in advance.
-For the first round, the line-ups for both teams must be submitted at least one hour in advance of the starting time.
+Line-ups for a round have to be submitted within 15 minutes after the previous round has ended.
+For the first round the details will be announced at the captains' meeting.

-The time of the line-up will be recorded automatically by the system, and penalties for late line-ups will be applied.
 Violations of the time schedule will be subject to VP penalties according to this scale:

-1st delay: a written warning
+- 1st delay: a written warning

-2nd delay: 1/2 VP penalty
+- 2nd delay: 2 VP penalty

-following delays: 1 VP penalty for each delay
+- following delays: 1 VP penalty for each delay

-- 2.1.3.
-Seating of Home Team and Visiting Team: The teams meet according to the schedule printed in the programme.
+2.1.3.
+Seating of Home Team and Visiting Team:

+The teams meet according to the schedule printed in the programme.
 The Home Team sits throughout in the North-South position in the Open Room and in the East-West position in the Closed Room.
 No changes in the line-up may be made unless authorized by the Tournament Director in charge.
+Such permission will only be given in case of illness or in exceptional circumstances.

+2.1.4.
+Substitutes:

-Such permission will only be given in case of illness or in exceptional circumstances. - 2.1.4.
-Substitutes: If for whatever reason a team is unable to produce four players, the Tournament Director is empowered to designate a substitute to complete the team.
+If for whatever reason a team is unable to produce four players, the Tournament Director is empowered to designate a substitute to complete the team.
 A substitute so designated does not need to be of the appropriate age or sex, or a national of the country for which he substitutes, but the Tournament Director will try to near these conditions as closely as possible.
 A substitute cannot be a player of another team.
 The decision as to whether the result of a match in which a substitute has played either partly or wholly shall stand, and what penalties, if any, may be imposed, shall be the responsibility of the Appeals Committee, which will adjudicate upon every case in which a substitute plays.
 The Tournament Director, having designated a substitute, shall inform a member of the Appeals Committee on duty as soon as possible and furnish the Appeals Committee with a written report.